TheArkive/ahk-pi/README.md

 You can use this program in 1 of 2 ways:
 1) Change the active AHK version when desired to run different scripts according to selected version.
-2) Set the `base version` in the main list and configure the `AHK Launcher`.
-When using the `AHK Launcher` you will need to make small modifications to your scripts.
+2) Use the #REQUIRES directive in your scripts to specify a version to use.
+This program will parse choose the EXE based on that criteria.

-This program and be run as an installer, or as a portable program.
+This program can be run as an installer, or as a portable program.
 As an installer, registry entries are written to the system to implement the `.ahk` file type association.
 In Fully Portable mode, the program must remain running in the background.
 Use the hotkes below when using Fully Portable mode.

 ## Features
+* Download/remove AHK versions directly from the UI.
 * Fully Portable Mode.
 See the `Fully Portable Mode` section below.
 * Associate the `.ahk` extension with any version of AHK.  (not in portable mode)
 * Selectively choose which context-menu items appear in the context menu.  (not in portable mode)